$ G $-Bessel processes and related properties: Some properties of -Bessel processes

 \end{theorem}

-\begin{remark} Let us explain the space to which the solution belongs.
-In view of $ B $ and $ B^{x}=B+x $ are two $ G $-Brownian motions with different initial value, we point out that the solution of equation is considered in the space $ M_{G}^{2}(0,T) $ which is generated by $ d $-dimensional $ G $-Brownian motion $ B $.
+\begin{remark} Let us clarify the space to which the solution belongs.
+Since $ B $ and $ B^{x}=B+x $ are two $ G $-Brownian motions with different initial values, we point out that the solution of equation (\ref{R}) is considered in the space $ M_{G}^{2}(0,T) $ which is generated by $ d $-dimensional $ G $-Brownian motion $ B $.